macintoshhelper/technologies/README.md

 # technologies
-List of useful[\*](#disclaimers) technologies.
-Find pros, cons and use cases for the technologies.
-There are READMEs on getting started (setup) with the technologies too
+Master reference for finding and learning any software technology.
+Find pros, cons, use cases for a technology and if you wish to learn said technology - check out the related Getting Started guide.

 ## INDEX
 - [Front-end](#front-end)